LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/May/Week-of-May-6th.md

 The FaaS Secrets Storage allows you to centrally store, access and distribute secrets across your lambdas.
 Thereby, lambdas can use available access tokens, certificates and encryption keys to establish a connection to external systems.

 **How to enable**
 Secrets can be maintained via the **Settings** tab as a key/value storage.
 Each value can be of type number, string or JSON.
-For more information, please see the [Developers community. ](https://developers.liveperson.com/function-as-a-service-developing-with-faas-storing-secrets.html)
+For more information, please see the [Developers Community](https://developers.liveperson.com/function-as-a-service-developing-with-faas-storing-secrets.html).

 **Screenshots**